Past perfect passive

 The meals hadn't been made before we arrived.

-Past perfect passive PDF exercise 3
+Past perfect passive PDF worksheet 3

 - Use words in brackets to make sentences in the passive voice: